Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/index.md

 - For any usage: independent data or data related to others through data processing pipelines or scenarios.

-To create a *data node*, you first need to define a data node configuration using a `DataNodeConfig^` object.
-This configuration is used to instantiate one (or multiple) *data node(s)* with the desired properties.
+To create a data node, you first need to define a data node configuration using a `DataNodeConfig^` object.
+This configuration is used to instantiate one (or multiple) _data node(s)_ with the desired properties.

 # Why use Data Nodes?
 The main advantages of using data nodes in a Taipy project are: